BAEKJungHo/BAEKJungHo.github.io/_wiki/go/go-mutex.md

 ## Mutex

-> Go’s mottos is “Share memory by communicating, don’t communicate by shar‐ ing memory.”
+> Go’s mottos is “Share memory by communicating, don’t communicate by sharing memory.”
 >
 > That said, Go does provide traditional locking mechanisms in the sync package.
 Most locking issues can be solved using either channels or traditional locks.